SoftwareAG/c8y-docs/content/change-logs/application-enablement/dtm-1019-1-1-limit-on-length-of-key.md

 ticket: CTM-646,CTM-673,CTM-658
 version: 1019.1.1
 ---
-A limit of 254 characters is set on length of the Key for assets, properties, and models, ensuring consistent behavior with other Cumulocity IoT applications
+The key for asset, properties and models is set to 254 characters maximum to ensure consistent behavior with other Cumulocity IoT applications